ogubuikeAlex/Computer-Science-Dictionary/System-Design/AlgoExpert/009-Loadbalancer.md

 - **Path Based Selection Strategy:**
 This when the server are selected based on requested path.
 For example "/users" is routed to server A and "/courses" is routed to server B.

+- **Random Selection:** Just Wing It

+- **Performance Based Selection:** The load balancer is continually check the performance and health of the serves and based on its findings, it routes traffic to servers that have the potential to best manage traffic.

 ## Combining Server Selection Strategies